 Ian He holds a Masters' Degree in Applied Science and a PhD in Metallurgy.
-Yunfei Chen was an investment banker with Deutsche Bank.
-Gregory Hall was a graduate of the Australian Institute of Management training in financial analysis.
-John King Burns holds a bachelor's degree with a major in Economics from the University of Pennsylvania and was a former Vice President and Chief Financial Officer of Drexel Burnham Lambert Commodity Group, a former Managing Director and Global Head of the Derivative Trading and Finance Group of Barclays Metals Group, Barclays Bank PLC and a former Senior Vice President and Managing Director of Frontier Risk Management.
-Each of the members of the Audit Committee has had several years of experience as a senior executive and a member of the board of directors of significant business enterprises in which they have assumed substantial financial and operational responsibility.
-In the course of these duties, each of the members of the Committee has gained expertise in analyzing and reviewing financial statements, understanding the basis upon which accounting principles are applied, the process of preparing financial statements and the nature of internal controls and procedures.
+Wei Shao holds an LLB from the University of Toronto, BA from Xian Foreign Languages Institute and U.N Accreditation of Simultaneous Interpretation from the Beijing University of Foreign Studies.
+Bielin Shi has a Post-Doctoral Research Fellow in Geostatistics from Edith Cowan University, Western Australia; PhD in Geology from The University of Melbourne, Australia; and MSc in Geology from Guizhou University of Technology, China.
+Ruixia Han obtained her PhD degree in Economics (Finance), Master degree in Economics (Venture Capital) and Bachelor degree of Economics (Finance) and has a double bachelor degree of Journalism from Renmin University of China.
+Each of the members of the Audit Committee has had several years of experience as a senior executive.
+In the course of their duties, each of the members of the Committee has gained expertise in analyzing and reviewing financial statements, understanding the basis upon which accounting principles are applied, the process of preparing financial statements and the nature of internal controls and procedures.